 About this listing

-A double bed in a private room in a modern courtyard style home, conveniently located to public transport, and about 10-15 minutes from the airport, the city, and the sea.
-Guests have exclusive use of bathroom, toilet & wash area adjacent to room.
+A double bed in a private room in a modern courtyard style home, conveniently located close to public transport, about 10-15 minutes from the airport, the city, and the sea.
+Guests have exclusive use of a bathroom, toilet & wash area adjacent to room.

 This listing is for a double bed in a guest room, in a house where we live.
-The room is best suited for 1-2 persons, with exclusive use of guest bathroom, toilet and wash area.
-There is a possibility of adding in a single room if requested for a small extra charge, or a small single bed in the double bed room.
+The room is best suited for 1-2 persons, with exclusive use of a guest bathroom, toilet and wash area.

 Our house is in an inner suburb locale, 10 minutes on tram to CBD or to beach.
 From the airport, the taxi will take 10-15 minutes to our home.
 Taxi costs about $20-$25.
 Frequent buses go along Anzac Highway out of city.
 It's a short walk to the local Centro shopping centre on Anzac Highway.
 Modern courtyard style home with modern conveniences.
 Delightful garden with fruit trees and vegetables offer a sense of sanctuary.
 Enjoy breakfast on the patio or a freshly made coffee at any time, and enjoy the sounds of the birds that visit the garden, and the park next door.
 We have 4 lovely chickens that provide fresh eggs each day, and you are welcome to enjoy them for breakfast.

 Access to broadband internet (wi-fi) at home by arrangement.
 Please respect that access to the internet is complimentary and really only for checking emails and web (not for downloading movies etc that use up our monthly allowance).

 The living area is an open glassed area with dining, lounge and kitchen in one.
 Guests are welcome to use the kitchen for food preparation.

 Our house is close to the Main South Road, with easy access by car to the vineyards in McLaren Vale (south) or Barossa Valley in the north.